JobbyPradhan/getx_learning/README.md

 ## Getting Started

-In second day we will learn about how to create routes, height, width and language change using getx.
+In third day we will learn about how to create state, manage state using getx.

-- When you set height and width for responsive ui, you need to MediaQuery.of(context).size.height *1 in getx "Get.height*1" very simple.
-- But My Opinion used MedialQuery.

 - [Flutter Getx Documentation - GitHub Pages](https://chornthorn.github.io/getx-docs/docs)